lukasaron/data-discogs/README.md

 The intention of using this parser is a library, which means there is not an executable part provided.
 The project has no other dependencies than the Golang language itself.

 There are three existing writers supported by default: **JSON**, **SQL** and **DB**.
-More can be created in the near future or you can define them by implementing the `writer` interface
+More writers can be created by implementing the `writer` interface

 #### JSON Writer
 As the name prompts this writer transforms input XML into JSON format.
 This writer could be used as a solution that converts data into any NoSQL database.